YaleLibraryStatLab/intro-to-R/README.md

 - `?mean` opens R's own help for any function.
 - Your script from today is the best reference you will own.
 It works, you typed it, and you know what every line does.

-## Afterwards

-Point `01-i-do-solution.R` at your own data.
-That is the actual goal.

 StatLab office hours are free and are the fastest way to get unstuck:
 [library.yale.edu/statlab](https://library.yale.edu/statlab)